 WoW supports small groups of people served to volunteer opportunities that involve impact and added value through interactions and community-based contributions.
 The program helps to promote and build a capacity for natural supports and build new relationships as well.

-Places we volunteer includes the Hope Center, Fork Real Café, Rapid City Public Library, Meals on Wheels, The Rescue Mission, and Habitat for Humanity Re-Store.
+Places we volunteer include the Hope Center, Fork Real Café, Rapid City Public Library, Meals on Wheels, The Rescue Mission, and Habitat for Humanity Re-Store.